 Coors is the official beer of the National Western Stock Show.
-So come on out and have three free beers on Coors!
-The brewery has a free, 30-minute, self-paced tour of the malting, brewing and packaging of Coors Beer.
+So come on out and have three free sample beers on Coors!
+The brewery has a free, 60-minute, tour of the malting, brewing and packaging of Coors Beer.
+Reservations are required so be sure to book asap.
 You get to explore a room full of giant copper kettles and then stop in the packaging room, where thousands of cans and bottles whirl by, marching one-by-one on tread mills to be filled with beer and slotted into six packs.
-After the tour, those 21 and over can sample three free glasses of Coors, Colorado Native, George Killians Irish Red and other Coors beers.
+After the tour, those 21 and over can sample three free cups of Coors (you get to keep the aluminum cups), Colorado Native, George Killians Irish Red and other Coors beers.
 Cowboy Tip: If you already know how beer is made, ask for the “short tour,” which is no tour at all.
 They’ll direct you straight to the free tasting room and gift shop.

 It was the railroads that won the West and the Colorado Railroad Museum has the largest collection of steam locomotives, private cars, and model trains in the state, all of which offer hands-on experiences.
 Climb up into the cab of a locomotive and ring the bell.
-On weekends, you can ride the famous Galloping Goose – a 1928 Pierce Arrow limousine put on train wheels with a bus welded on the back.
+On Jan.
+17, you can ride the famous Galloping Goose – a 1928 Pierce Arrow limousine put on train wheels with a bus welded on the back.
 The Galloping Goose once delivered mail over Colorado’s Lizard Head Pass, and it’s a fun ride as it circles the museum on a half mile of track.
-There’s a huge HO model railroad in the basement, and on weekends, there are large G-scale model trains running outdoors, blowing whistles and making chugging sounds as they circle around on a gigantic setup that operates even in snow.
+There’s a huge HO model railroad in the basement, and beginning on Jan.
+14 on Saturdays, you can hop on-board a passenger car pulled by a powerful locomotive!
+Rides depart every 30 minutes 10am-3p.m.

 There’s no place else on the Front Range of Colorado quite like downtown Golden.
-Stroll along plank board sidewalks under a covered arcade past historic storefronts that now are filled with recreation stores, fashions, artworks, Western wear, Native American jewelry, toys, ice cream, and candy.
+Stroll along plank board sidewalks under a covered arcade past historic storefronts that now are filled with outdoor recreation stores, boutiques, art galleries, Western wear, Native American jewelry, toys, ice cream, and candy.
 Or take a stroll down the paved path that follows Clear Creek up into the mountains.
-At twilight, thousand of Christmas lights lining the banks of the creek come alive, reflecting in the water.
-Golden’s popular holiday lighting displays are left up and lit each night throughout the Stock Show and until Valentine’s Day.
 There are six craft breweries in Golden, all with outdoor dog-friendly beer gardens.
 Golden offers a variety of great restaurants, from the Southwestern ambiance of Table Mountain Inn to mouthwatering bbq at the Old Capitol Grill & Smokehouse (housed in the building that served as the first capitol of the Colorado Territory).